 The youth leadership studies concentration focuses on courses such as Introduction to Youth Ministry, Narrative and Expository Preaching, and Management in Christian Organizations.

-This concentration consists of a mix of religion electives along with Old Testament and New Testament electives.
+This concentration consists of a mix of theology electives along with Old Testament and New Testament electives.

 Students in other majors can earn a minor in religion (no emphasis) by completing a minimum of 20 units of course work that is housed within the department of religion.